CorneliusWalters/Arch_Dev_Env/README.md

     *   `v`: Alias for `nvim`.
     *   `update`: Runs `sudo pacman -Syu`.
     *   `zshconf`, `tmuxconf`, `nvimconf`: Quick edit your shell, tmux, and Neovim configs.

+## Configuration Management (Dotfiles)

+This setup uses a powerful pristine/patch system to manage your configuration files (dotfiles), giving you the best of both worlds: a consistent base configuration and the ability to safely preserve your personal customizations.

+### Config Managment - How It Works

+For each configuration (like `tmux.conf`), the system maintains three files:
+1.  **Pristine File:** A clean copy of the base configuration from this repository, stored in `~/.config/dotfiles-pristine/`.
+This is the system's "source of truth."
+2.  **Working File:** The actual file used by the application (e.g., `~/.config/tmux/tmux.conf`). **This is the file you should edit.**
+3.  **Patch File:** A file containing only your changes (e.g., `~/.config/tmux/tmux.conf.patch`).
+This is what gets automatically committed to your Git repository.

+When the setup script runs, it lays down the pristine files and then applies your saved `.patch` files to generate the final working configuration.

+### Making and Saving Your Customizations

+1.  **Edit the working file directly.** For example, to change a tmux setting, simply run `nvim ~/.config/tmux/tmux.conf` and make your changes.
+2.  **Save the file.** A background service will automatically detect the change, compare it to the pristine file, generate a new `.patch` file, and commit it to your Git repository.

+This means your personal modifications are safely version-controlled as small, manageable patches, separate from the base configuration.
+You can pull updates from this repository in the future, and your patches will be reapplied on top of the new base files.

 ## Troubleshooting